techtanic/techtanic.github.io/duce/support/pages/faq.md

 **Simple answer:** Mostly NO.

-**Explanation:** So far I and many people have used the software, there has been **no** report of people using Udemy-Course-Grabber getting their account suspended.
+**Explanation:** So far I and many people have used the software, there has been **no** report of people using Discounted-Udemy-Course-Enroller getting their account suspended.

-## Do I need Python to run the Windows 64-bit exe?
+## Do I need Python to run the Windows exe?

 **Simple answer:** NO